AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/ad-network-integrations/add-facebook-custom-audiences-as-a-launchpoint-service.md

    ![](assets/image2016-11-29-12-3a51-3a8.png)

-1. Open a new tab in the same browser and go to [www.facebook.com.](http://www.facebook.com./) Log into Facebook using the account you want to use for the integration.
+1. Open a new tab in the same browser and go to [facebook.com](http://www.facebook.com/).
+Log in to Facebook using the account you want to use for the integration.

    >[!CAUTION]
    >